tritonJS826/masters-way/docs/coreFeatures.md

 - [] fix button create new day report (new should be visible without page reloading) (12h)
 - [] add button "become a mentor" which put the way into your mentors ways (18h)
 - [] show mentors (link to user page) in the mentor comments (12h)
-- [] add button "favorite" which put the way into your favorite ways (add field favorite to WayDTO) (24h)
-- [] show number favorite (increased when somebody add the way to favorite and decreased when somebody remove the way from favorite) (9h)
 - [] render goal (description) (9h)
 - [] render way name (6h)